 - Persistent discharge through a fistula following an abscess.

-- PRL levels (see separate article Hyperprolactinaemia and Prolactinoma).
+- PRL levels (see the separate Hyperprolactinaemia and Prolactinoma article).
 Very high levels suggest prolactinoma.
 If PRL levels are not elevated, further investigations (such as hormone levels and scans) are not required.